Today Was a Fairytale: Commercial performance

-On the week ending February 6, 2010, "Today Was a Fairytale" debuted at number two on the Billboard Hot 100 (blocked from number one by Kesha's "Tik Tok").
-This was due to the sales of 325,000 digital downloads, which broke the record for largest first-week download sales by a female artist previously set by Britney Spears' "Womanizer".
+On the week ending February 6, 2010, "Today Was a Fairytale" debuted at number two on the Billboard Hot 100 (below Kesha's "Tik Tok").
+This was due to the sales of 325,000 digital downloads, which broke the record for largest first-week download sales by a female artist previously set by Britney Spears's "Womanizer".
 In the succeeding week, the song descended to number 22.
 It spent a total of 18 weeks on the chart.
 "Today Was a Fairytale" additionally peaked at number one on the Digital Song Sales chart, number 20 on the Mainstream Top 40 chart, number 21 on the Adult Contemporary chart, and number 41 on the Hot Country Songs chart.
 It was certified platinum by the Recording Industry Association of America (RIAA) for the sales of over one million units.
 As of November 2014, "Today Was a Fairytale" had sold 1.6 million digital downloads in the United States.

 "Today Was a Fairytale" was Swift's first song to peak at number one on the Canadian Hot 100.
 The song peaked at number six in Australia and was certified platinum by the Australian Recording Industry Association (ARIA) for sales of 70,000 units.
 It peaked at number 29 in New Zealand, number 41 in Ireland, number 57 in the United Kingdom, and number 63 in Japan.